 - Students will complete a Graduation Project during their senior year.
-The purpose of the project is to assure that students are able to apply, analyze, synthesize, and evaluate information and communicate significant knowledge and understanding. - Achieving a proficient level in math and reading on the Pennsylvania Keystone Exams. - A student who satisfactorily completes a special education program developed by an Individualized Education Program team shall be granted and issued a regular high school diploma. - Students with an Individualized Education Program must also submit a Transition Plan and a Responsible Plan for the Future as part of the IEP.
+The purpose of the project is to assure that students are able to apply, analyze, synthesize, and evaluate information and communicate significant knowledge and understanding. - Achieving a proficient level in Biology, Literature and Algebra 1on the Pennsylvania Keystone Exams. - A student who satisfactorily completes a special education program developed by an Individualized Education Program team shall be granted and issued a regular high school diploma. - Students with an Individualized Education Program must also submit a Transition Plan and a Responsible Plan for the Future as part of the IEP.